 Note: All costs are based on recent US economic data (2024–2026) and may vary substantially by region based on local labor rates, material costs, and regulatory requirements.

-Most Spend: Most agricultural operations in the mid-size category (50–500 acres (20–202 ha)) typically allocate $90–$140 per acre ($222–$346/ha) annually for combined seed, testing, and planting costs during the first three years of transition, excluding the amortized machinery investment.
+Most Spend: The majority of mid-size agricultural operations (50–500 acres (20–202 ha)) typically allocate $90–$140 per acre ($222–$346/ha) annually for the combined cost of cover crop seed, soil diagnostics, and planting equipment maintenance during the initial three-year transition phase.

 Sources behind this view